cr-0w/MALDEV/DLL Injection/README.md

 ## `💉` DLL Injection

 This type of process injection technique is the natural successor to the simple [shellcode injection](https://github.com/cr-0w/MALDEV/tree/main/Shellcode%20Injection) we did a while ago.
-Instead of getting our dirty little hands on a process, opening it, allocating some memory inside of it, writing to that previously allocated memory with our shellcode, and finally creating a thread to run our shellcode, we instead utilize the [`LoadLibraryA()`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya?redirectedfrom=MSDN) function.
+Instead of getting our dirty little hands on a process, opening it, allocating some memory inside of it, writing to that previously allocated memory with our shellcode, and finally creating a thread to run our shellcode, we instead utilize the [`LoadLibraryA()`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya?redirectedfrom=MSDN) function (after finding its address, as we'll see later on).
 From the documentation, we can see that it simply just takes the library that we'd like to load, and it *just works*.
 Magically!

 ```c
 HMODULE LoadLibraryA(